- h-index: 11 (Google Scholar)

 Submitted and Under Review

 Kawano, A., M. Kelp, M. Qiu, K. Singh, E. Chaturvedi, I. Azevedo, and M. Burke.
 Improved daily PM2.5 estimates in India reveal inequalities in recent enhancement of air quality.
-(Submitted to PNAS)
+(In review at Science Advances) preprint

 Qiu, M., J. Li, C.F.
 Gould, R. Jing, M. Kelp, M.L.
 Childs, J. Wen, Y. Xie, M. Lin, M.V.
 Kiang, S. Heft-Neal, N.S.
 Diffenbaugh, M. Burke.
 Wildfire smoke exposure and mortality burden in the US under future climate change.
-(Submitted to Science)
+(In review at Science)

 Publications